MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 [!INCLUDE [temp](../includes/prerequisites-team-settings.md)]

-In addition, we recommend that you review the following articles:
+Also, we recommend that you review the following articles:

 - [Configure and customize Azure Boards](../configure-customize.md)
 - [Set up your Backlogs and Boards](../backlogs/set-up-your-backlog.md)